Abrahamkaikobad/data-analysis-porfolio/README.md

 **Code**: [Identifying Hate Speech on Online Platforms](https://github.com/Abrahamkaikobad/Identifying-Hate-Speech-on-Online-Platform-in-Bangladesh-Using-Machine-Learning/tree/master)

-**Overview**: This project involved analyzing a dataset of 12,131 entries with three main features: `bangla`, `banglish`, and `label`.
+**Overview**: This project involved analyzing a dataset of 12,131 entries with three main features: bangla, banglish, and label.
 The objective was to preprocess the text, vectorize it using TF-IDF, and build classification models to detect various types of hate speech.

 **Technology**: Python (Pandas, NumPy, Scikit-learn, NLTK), Machine Learning (SVM, Random Forest, MLP, Decision Tree), Data Preprocessing (TF-IDF Vectorization, Stopwords Removal), Pickle, Joblib